 Vinitaly is a major international wine fair and one of the most important dates in the industry's calendar.
 Now in its 51st year, Verona has been hosting an annual wine festival since 1967.
 From modest beginnings, the fair now boasts 4120 exhibitors from 27 countries.

 Last year over 49,000 visitors (of whom 28,000 were registered buyers) from 140 countries attended.
-If you buy or sell, import or export wine, Vinitaly is the place to do it.
+If you buy or sell, import or export Italian wine, Vinitaly is the place to be.

 At this year’s conference, Brexit is high on the agenda.
 Despite obvious uncertainties about future market conditions, UK interest in Italian wine remains undiminished.
 In fact, this year over 400 new buyers from the United Kingdom will be attending Vinitaly for the very first time.